 Documenting Unresolved Items (URIs).

 a.
 Opening.
 URIs are identified for tracking purposes and are documented only in the body of the inspection report.
-URIs are not documented in the executive summary or in the inspection report cover letter
+URIs are not documented in the executive summary or in the inspection report cover letter, unless they are related to ITAAC.
+For vendor inspection reports with a URI involving potential ITAAC findings, the vendor inspection COE will, in the cover letter, give a brief description of how the finding is specifically material to the ITAAC acceptance and the cover letter should include the following statement, “This report contains (one) URI associated with a specific ITAAC (#).
+The final resolution of this URI may be material to the ITAAC acceptance criteria, specifically…”

 Documenting a URI should be used when vendor or applicant action is pending or when information is required to determine if an issue is acceptable, a nonconformance, or a violation.
-A URI should be opened if the resolution is likely to result in a that is greater than minor The inspection report should document the additional information needed to resolve the issue.
+A URI should be opened if the resolution is likely to result in a finding that is greater than minor or is material to ITAAC acceptance.
+The inspection report should document the additional information needed to resolve the issue.
 URIs should be listed in the “List of Items Opened, Closed, and Discussed” section.

 Follow-up and Closure.
-The resolution of a URI should: summarize the issue; summarize the NRC’s follow-up actions; evaluate the adequacy of any vendor actions; determine if a violation has occurred, and; provide enough detail to justify closing the URI.
+The resolution of a URI should: summarize the issue; summarize the NRC’s follow-up actions; evaluate the adequacy of any vendor actions; determine if a violation or nonconformance has occurred, and; provide enough detail to justify closing the URI.
 If resolution of a URI is based on discussions with NRC technical staff, document the decision.

 Branch chiefs, inspectors, and technical staff involved in resolution should concur on the inspection report.
 Document the closure in the applicable report details section.

+All vendor inspection reports with URIs that have the potential to affect ITAAC acceptance will be distributed to affected licensees.
+In addition, the URI may result in a technical assistance request (TAR) from the vendor inspection COE to Region II so the issue may be tracked to closure.
+Assistance and coordination with Region II and/or NRO technical staff will most likely be needed in these cases.
+The vendor inspection COE will be responsible for closing out the URI once enough information has been gathered to determine whether a finding exists.

-Tracking All apparent violations, violations, nonconformances, NCVs, and URIs must be assigned a sequential tracking number by the lead inspector.
+Tracking.
+All apparent violations, violations, nonconformances, NCVs, and URIs must be assigned a sequential tracking number by the lead inspector.
 If there are multiple types of findings, do not repeat tracking numbers.
 For example: